xBlade58/smart-meter-platform-page/specification/2_DataModel/overview.md

 ### OperationalPropertyDefinition

-A single _PropertyValue_ belongs to a overall category, in order to combine the same properties from different meter readings.
-The _OperationalPropertyDefinition_ MUST define an ID and SHOULD define a name.
+A single _PropertyValue_ belongs to a overall type, in order to combine the same properties from different meter readings.
+The _OperationalPropertyDefinition_ MUST define an ID.
 It MAY specify allowed units and a description.

 > [!NOTE]
 > The purpose of an OperationalProperty is to make the same values from different sources comparable.
-Two SmartMeters measuring the same value should use the same property.
+Two SmartMeters (e.g. from different manufacturers) measuring a value from the same type should use the same OperationalProperty.
+So a request to the data do only need to select which type of data should be returned.

+To make multiple implementations compatible with each other, operational properties are defined in this specification in the folder `operationalProperties` grouped in files by categories of operational properties.
+Operational properties relevant to multiple users SHOULD be added to the specification creating a new version of the specification.
+Properties not relevant to multiple users can be created in the own system.
+If at some point this special property gets relevant to multiple users and adopted in the specification, the own created property SHOULD be replaced by the specified one.
+For properties in this specification, it is RECOMMENDED to use a well known standard.
+E.g. for energy data the well known OBIS codes are used as a base for the creation of the operational properties.

 ### PhysicalMeterElement